 In the Baptist church, the Lord’s Supper, also known as communion, is a symbolic practice meant to honor the death of Jesus.
 Communion is not necessary for salvation.
 The practice comes from Jesus’ Last Supper with his disciples.
 At the meal, unleavened bread and the wine were served.
 The bread symbolizes the purity of Christ and the wine (sometimes grape juice) symbolizes the blood of Christ that was shed for his people.
 The Lord’s Supper is meant as a remembrance of Christ’s sacrifice on the cross -- a time of devotion and prayer.
 In many Baptist churches, all are able to participate in the Lord’s Supper.
 However, it is true that different churches have different stances on who can participate in the Lord’s Supper.
 Some practice "closed" communion which permits only those who are members in good standing of that church to participate.
 Some practice "close" communion which is similar to closed but also allows others who are members in like-minded churches to participate.
 The last is "open communion" where all those who are followers of Jesus Christ, who have been baptized, and are participating with proper motives, can participate.

 In response to Christ’s call in Matthew 28:19-20 to "make disciples of all nations," many Baptists encourage missionary work and evangelism opportunities.
 Baptists emphasize that millions of people around the world have not heard of Jesus and evangelism is the mission of sharing Christ’s message.
 Evangelism has a long history in the Baptist church.

-Yes, I am a Christian... and for the past 41 years I've been a Baptist.
+Yes, I am a Baptist... but more importantly, I am a Christian.
 Praise be to God!

 Keep Reaching For Life's Mileposts,